 The Ring of Kerry remains one of the most popular tourist routes in the whole of Ireland.
 On the south side you’ll find Beara, which features a cable car that lets you journey over part of the Atlantic to Dursey Island.
 Ireland’s biggest white fish port, Castletownbere, is also located in the region.
 And if you feel up to it, try out the Healy Pass, which is a mountain pass situated at 1,095 ft. above sea level.

 Before you head off, give a thought to financing your road trip.
-You’ll need to cover fuel costs and make sure you have all the in-car essentials you need for the journey.
+You’ll need to cover fuel costs and make sure you have all the in-car essentials you need for the journey, in addition to insurance and you can do a quick car insurance quote online first.
 If you’re staying overnight, then factor in those costs too, as well as plenty of delicious food!

 If funds are short, you may consider taking out a short-term loan for the trip, although be sure to do your research beforehand.